Certifications

 What are the benefits of holding an OSC?

-Holders of the OSC are recognized as experts in open-source intelligence.
+Bearers of the OSC are recognized as OSINT Professionals.
 This certification can enhance career opportunities, credibility in professional circles, and expertise in a rapidly growing field.